CarensDumorne/CarensDumorne/README.md

 ## Hi there 👋

-I'm a freshman Computer Science student based in the United States, currently building my skills in Python, C, HTML, CSS, and exploring the world of AI.
+I'm Carens, a freshman Computer Science student based in the United States, currently building my skills in Python, C, HTML, CSS, and exploring the world of AI.
 I’m passionate about programming, problem-solving, and constantly improving my craft with every project I build.

 🧠 About Me